dergigi/dergigi.github.io/collections/_posts/2026-08-20-grug-speak-grug-outside-grug-happy.markdown

 {% include image.html name="look-at-me.png" %}

 [The vision](/assets/images/photography/2026-08-20-grug-speak-grug-outside-grug-happy/vibeline-vision.png) I had when I started working on the vibeline is now fully realized.
-I'm not the only one doing this stuff, of course.
-Far from it.
+I'm not the only one doing this stuff, of course.[^fn-others] Far from it.
 But it's amazing what you can achieve once you start shipping at inference speed, and it is amazing how freeing it is when you are not sitting in front of the computer to develop an app (or a website, or